Sara-Dimovska/Read-and-Parse-CSV/README.md

 # Read-and-Parse-CSV

-This repo contains console application solution to an Interview Task.The application reads from the attached file "Navigation.csv" and it's content could look like this for example:
+This repo contains console application solution.The application reads from the attached file "Navigation.csv" and it's content could look like this for example:

       ID;MenuName;ParentID;isHidden;LinkURL